 The school has adopted the Diocesan Human Relationships and Sex Education Policy for Primary Schools.
 Ten Ten 'Live Life to the Full' resources and the new RSE guidelines and scheme have been adapted this year.
 Questions from children are dealt with sensitively.
-A health and hygiene talk is arranged for Year 6 pupils during the Summer term.
+A health and hygiene talk with the school nurse is arranged for Year 6 pupils during the Summer term.